Volkstümliche Musik: History

 From the early 1960s onwards, Volkstümliche Musik was conceived for commercial reasons as a counterweight to youth-oriented rock and pop music.
-The adjective volkstümlich refers to the borrowing of German folklore elements, connecting them to virtually all kinds of light dance and popular music of the 19th and early 20th centuries, from waltz to swing music.
+The adjective volkstümlich refers to the borrowing of German folklore elements (Volkstum), connecting them to virtually all kinds of light dance and popular music of the 19th and early 20th centuries, from waltz to swing music.
 The large popularity of this music genre led to the development of volkstümliche record charts and various radio and television broadcasts with popular presenters like Carolin Reiber or Maria Hellwig.

 Volkstümliche Musik was influenced by Flower Power songs as well as by popular classical pieces during the 1970s and has been increasingly mingled with schlager music, promoted by successful singers like Heino serving as a model for performers like Die Flippers, Andy Borg or Kristina Bach.
 Its diffusion was further boosted by comprehensive TV broadcasting with some of the most popular programmes including Musikantenstadl (since 1981), Grand Prix der Volksmusik (1986–2010) and Lustige Musikanten with Marianne & Michael.
 Beside Volkstümliche Musik, these telecasts also feature big bands, country and even samba music.

 In East Germany, too, there was a Volkstümliche Musik scene, with Eberhard Hertel being a very popular performer.
 He also introduced his daughter Stefanie to the scene, performing with her.
 She is now a famous performer in her own right.
 Both continued their careers after German Reunification.

 Reception

-Modelled on immensely popular Musikantenstadl, since the early 1990s Volkstümliche Musik features strongly in numerous peak-time television broadcasts on German, Austrian and Swiss public TV networks including ARD, ZDF, ORF and Schweizer Fernsehen as well as several regional TV networks and local radio stations.
-Commercial broadcasters nowadays tend to stay clear of it because it is not very popular with the commercially desirable younger target groups up to 49 years of age, however, there are several cable and satellite television stations focusing on the genre.
+Modelled on Musikantenstadl, since the early 1990s Volkstümliche Musik has featured in numerous peak-time television broadcasts on German, Austrian and Swiss public TV networks including ARD, ZDF, ORF and Schweizer Fernsehen as well as several regional TV networks and local radio stations.
+Commercial broadcasters tend to not broadcast it because it is less popular with younger target groups up to 49 years of age; however, several cable and satellite television stations focus on the genre.